sonos/torch-to-nnef/docs/contributing/add_new_aten_op.md

 py.test tests/test_primitive.py::test_primitive_export
 ```

 If you run it as such there should be 2 failed test case.
-Why 2 ? because give our filter definition in our test it run on last 2 major versions of **tract**.
+Why 2 ?
+Because given our test suite definition in our test it run on last 2 major versions of **tract**.

 What if you want to focus on 1 test case ? just run: